+Our build on Illinois Avenue is coming along quickly thanks to volunteer groups like the UD Chapter of HOGD, LION Apparel, and Lexis Nexis!
+This month we were able to put the roof on this home.
+The Tshibangu's can't wait to make their house a home!
 It takes over 2,000 volunteer hours to construct a Habitat home.
-The worksite on 241 Illinois is looking for volunteers beginning September 23rd!
-If you would like to work side-by-side with other volunteers to build a home for a local family in need of decent, safe, affordable housing visit our website, www.daytonhabita.org and click on Volunteer Now for a list of available build opportunities.
+If you would like to work side-by-side with other volunteers to build a home for a local family in need of decent, safe, affordable housing visit the volunteer page of our website.
 Worksites are open to men and women, 18 and up, weekly Tuesday through Saturday.
 No experience is necessary, basic construction skills are taught on the job by the worksite leaders.
-If you have any questions feel free to contact Brad Roediger at firstname.lastname@example.org.
+If you have any questions feel free to contact Dave Mauch at firstname.lastname@example.org.

 About Habitat for Humanity of Greater Dayton

 Dayton Ohio Habitat for Humanity was founded in 1983 as a non-profit, volunteer-driven Christian ecumenical housing ministry dedicated to providing decent, affordable housing to families in need throughout Montgomery County.
 Greene County Habitat for Humanity was founded in 1985 dedicated to eliminating substandard housing locally and worldwide through constructing, rehabilitating and preserving homes; by advocating for fair and just housing policies for families throughout Greene County.